mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 “... of casting away the grasping mind”: this is also [that] very strongly, minutely, this grasping mind is always working in individual life.
 This is our everyday practice, “casting away the grasping mind.”
 I think you cannot cast away [grasping mind], you cannot take out grasping mind and throw it away.
 You cannot do it.
 So in order to do this, I think from moment to moment you must be just present there, and then next moment you have to do it with wholeheartedness.
 That [way], naturally, grasping mind drops off.

-“... and of unobstructed penetration”: that is concentration, *samadhi*. *Shikan*, wholeheartedness, is basically no different from the *Prajna Sutra*; this is the meaning of *prajna*.
+“... and of unobstructed penetration”: that is concentration, *samadhi*. *Shikan*, wholeheartedness, is basically no different from the *Prajñā Sutra*; this is the meaning of *prajñā*.

 #### 12:52